Ria700/engageteamsclone/README.md

 # engageteamsclone
 I created this project as a part of Microsoft Engage'21 Mentorship Program.
-I built a fully functional Microsoft Teams clone with WebRTC and React by implementing some techniques of the agile methodlogy in my project.
+I built a fully functional Microsoft Teams clone with WebRTC and React by implementing some techniques of the agile methodology in my project.
 Using this app, you can create chat rooms and have high quality video calls with your team members.
 Check out the live demo: https://clonemsteamschat.herokuapp.com/

+### Credentials to use the app(any):
+Guest ID 1:
+    username: guest1
+    password: 2444

+Guest ID 2:
+    username: guest2
+    password: 2444

+Guest ID 3:
+    username: guest3
+    password: 2444

 ## The Challenge
 ### Build a Microsoft Teams clone